React Events

 4. Event Handlers with State

-Event handlers often update state to reflect user interactions, using useState
+Event handlers often update state to reflect user interactions, using useState in functional components.

 Example: